iai-group/DialogueKit/docs/source/nlu.rst

 *diet_classifier_rasa* implement Rasa's DIET classifier.
 This is a Dual Intent and Entity Transformer, their paper can be read
 `here. <https://arxiv.org/pdf/2004.09936.pdf>`_

 Normally one would use Rasa as the underlying platform.
-But for our use-case we need to use it as a component in Dialoguekit.
+But for our use-case we need to use it as a component in DialogueKit.
 This proved to be possible with a bit of effort.
 Rasa is distributed with a Apache 2.0 license, granting us free use.

 General idea
 """"""""""""

 In general the idea was to import the necessary packages and re-implement the rasa workflow with their components and structures.
 Rasa is built in a very object oriented structure.
-This does not allow us to use Dialoguekit objects, they need to be transformed to Rasa components before use.
+This does not allow us to use DialogueKit objects, they need to be transformed to Rasa components before use.

 How we implemented it
 """""""""""""""""""""